 The easy bit.
 Just complete an online nomination form.
 You will need to be logged into our website to nominate yourself.
-You should submit a maximum of 300 word manifesto and headshot photo.
+You should submit a maximum of 300 word manifesto (text only, no hyperlinks).
 This will appear when students vote.
-The manifesto and does not need to be completed by the Friday February 15th deadline but MUST be submitted by the beginning of the Candidate's Briefing at 12noon on Monday 18th February.
-Additional headshots will also be taken at the Briefing of all candidates.
+The manifesto and does not need to be completed by the Friday 14th February deadline but MUST be submitted by the beginning of the Candidate's Briefing at 12noon on Monday 17th February.
+Photos of candidates (head and shoulders shot) will also be taken after the Briefing for use on the voting platform.

-You can also supply a Manifesto (pdf, two A4 sided) that will be included on the elections page on our website.
-The final version should be emailed to elections@GCUstudents.co.uk by Monday 18th February 2019 at 12 noon.
+You can also supply a Manifesto flyer (pdf, two A4 sided) that will be included on the elections page on our website.
+The final version should be emailed to elections@GCUstudents.co.uk by Monday 17th February 2020 at 12noon.

 To be successful you’ll need to convince people you’re the best person for the job.
 That might sound daunting, but there’s plenty of support on offer to you.

 We’ll be putting campaign advice online to help you start planning, and all candidates will be invited to attend a Candidates’ Briefing session as well as optional campaign training sessions.
 You will also get £60 from us to fund your campaign.

 Nominations Open: Monday 20th January 2020 at 9am